reza-arjmandi/web_api_with_cpp/README.md

 export default CalculatorButton;
 ```

-At the first line we've imported React, then we've implemented the
+At the first line we've imported `React`, then we've implemented the
-`CalculatorButton` React component, and finally we've exported it in order to be
+`CalculatorButton` `React` component, and finally we've exported it in order to
-visible outside.
+be visible outside.
 We can implement `React` components through classes or simple functions, if a
-React component is implemented through functions, it must get an argument.
+`React` component is implemented through functions, it must get an argument.
-React passes `props` of components through this argument.
+`React` passes `props` of components through this argument.
 In the body function a simple `input` `html` tag is returned.
 This is `JSX`
 syntax, `JSX` stands for `JavaScript` and `XML`.
 Through the `JSX` feature we
 can use and combine `JavaScript` and `XML` codes together.
 If you want to know how a `React` component can be used, you can modify
-`index.js` file as following:
+`App.js` file as following:

 ```JavaScript
 import React from 'react';